zolakt/immich-memories-blueprint/README.md

 <img width="420" height="351" alt="image" src="https://github.com/user-attachments/assets/193ccf91-6d43-4f53-926b-e778d3bcca57" />

 ## Known limitations
-1. Immich hasn't yet implemented deep links for the mobile app.
-Therefore, when you click on the notification, it can't take you directly to the Immich app and open that memory.
-The issue is tracked here: https://github.com/immich-app/immich/discussions/2881.
-Once this is implemented, you can replace your **Immich UI URL** with something like `immich://` and it should work.
-Currently, clicking the notification will open the memory in the browser (not the app)
-2. There might be some issues in passing requests to the Immich API through a reverse proxy.
+1. There might be some issues in passing requests to the Immich API through a reverse proxy.
 Therefore it is recommened to use ip:port for **Immich API URL**, e.g. `http://10.0.0.5:2283`.
 It is fine to use the reverse proxy address for **Immich UI URL**, e.g. `https://immich.home.lan`, so it opens the UI with the cleaner URL
-3. Immich HA integration doesn't expose an action for fetching memories.
+2. Immich HA integration doesn't expose an action for fetching memories.
 Therefore, you need to add the **rest_command** manually to get around this.
 If they do add this action, I'll remove the **rest_command** and modify the logic so it uses the integration action

 ## Notes
 - I only tested this on Android.
 It should work on iOS as well, although I provide no guarantees or support for it